NazaninAhmadii/Apollo-SpaceX/README.md

-# Apollo SpaceX (licensed by Apollo tutorial Website)
+# Apollo SpaceX
-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is the fullstack app from the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀

 ## Run Sercer